Borderlands 3 sales: Looter shooter surpasses 5 million copies shipped

 The newest Borderlands is also performing especially well on PC, where it debuted exclusively on the Epic Games Store.
 Gearbox chief executive Randy Pitchford revealed on Twitter that the game doubled the number of peak simultaneous online players as Borderlands 2 on Steam.
 But Pitchford did not share the exact number.
 In its own press release, 2K said that Borderlands 3 is its fastest-selling PC game through a five-day period ever.

-The implication here is that the decision to go with Epic Game Store exclusivity was worth it to 2K and Gearbox even before you consider any up front money that Epic paid.
+The implication here is that the decision to go with Epic Game Store exclusivity was worth it to 2K and Gearbox even before you consider any upfront money that Epic paid.

 “The response from the Borderlands 3 fans and community has been overwhelming,” Pitchford said.
 “The mission of Gearbox is to entertain the world and with the record-breaking success of Borderlands 3, we’re excited to take one more giant leap down that road.
 On behalf of the incredible development team and everyone who has had a hand in making this achievement possible, I extend our warmest thanks to our fans.”